exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/boundaryConditions.rst

 Boundary Conditions
 ===================

-In contrast to OpenFOAM the boundary conditions do not store the underlying  data but instead modify the data provided by ``DomainField`` in ``fvccVolField`` and ``fvccSurfaceField``.
+In contrast to OpenFOAM the boundary conditions do not store the underlying  data but instead modify the data provided by ``DomainField``.
+A basic NoOp imlementation is provided by  the``VolumeBoundary`` and ``SurfaceBoundary`` classes.
 The interface for the face centered and volField centered data is similar but not identical.
-The 'correctBoundaryConditions' update the data of the domainField.
+The 'correctBoundaryConditions' member function is responsible for updating the actual boundary data stored by the DomainField.
+To identify the corresponding block of memory in the contiguous data of the DomainField the parent BoundaryBase class store the start and end indices.

-.. doxygenclass:: NeoFOAM::fvccBoundaryField
+.. doxygenclass:: NeoFOAM::finiteVolume::cellCentred::VolumeBoundary
     :members:
         correctBoundaryConditions

-.. doxygenclass:: NeoFOAM::fvccSurfaceBoundaryField
+.. doxygenclass:: NeoFOAM::finiteVolume::cellCentred::SurfaceBoundary
     :members:
         correctBoundaryConditions